 Workshop discussions revealed a few guiding themes:

 Harmonized approaches that can apply to diverse systems are needed.
 Approaches to measurement vary by region, jurisdiction, agricultural system, and voluntary or required tracing or certifications.
 While these approaches will likely remain distinct, harmonization of definitions, indicators, and methodologies would benefit… everyone.
 Clear criteria can help us assess what is climate-smart in a given context/crop/system; this will allow better tracking of adoption and outcomes.
 Likewise, aggregating data at different levels of granularity is necessary to ensure consistency across supply chains and over time.
-Estimates of emissions calculated using different methodologies may lead to a false perception of mitigation—or increased emissions—where none exists.
+Estimates of emissions calculated using different methodologies may lead to a false perception of mitigation—or increased emissions—where none exist.

 Technological innovation can inform the transformation in agriculture.
 A lack of traceability in supply chains is a barrier to measuring climate-smart indicators at farm level.
 Some companies find it difficult to track product origin, nevermind collecting the data necessary to estimate emissions or resilience.
 Even when products are traceable, each person associated with data—be it farmer, trader, or distributor—tends to find data collection to be a heavy burden.
 But utilizing technology and envisioning data in a new way, as a loop, where producers provide raw data and receive analysis and forecasts, is a more mutually beneficial system than the typical one-way information transfer.
 Innovations in information technology and digital agriculture can support such mutual information flows.